How to Buy Life Insurance in Canada: 7 Easy Steps

 Step 1: Determine How Much Coverage You Need

-The first step is calculating how much life insurance you should buy.
-This involves estimating your family’s financial needs and expenses in case of your unexpected death.
+The first step is to calculate the coverage amount you need.
+The goal is to provide enough money to cover your family’s financial needs in case of your unexpected death.

 Income Replacement

 A primary purpose of life insurance is to replace your income in case of death.
-Consider how much of your income is protected by insurance and is contributed to monthly household expenses and other financial goals.
+Consider how much of your annual income your family would need to maintain their standard of living.

-You’ll want enough coverage to continue funding these priorities for your dependents for 5-10 years or until major milestones like paying off a mortgage or funding education are met.
+You will want sufficient coverage to continue funding these priorities for your dependents for 5-10 years, or until major milestones such as paying off a mortgage or funding education are met.

 Debt Payoff

-List any outstanding debts like mortgages, car loans, credit cards, personal loans, etc. Your life insurance benefit should be enough to pay off all these debts, so your family isn’t burdened.
+List all outstanding debts like car loans, credit cards, personal loans, etc. Your life insurance benefit should be enough to pay off all these debts to unburden your family.

 Final Expenses